lukhed/lukhed_sports/README.md

 ## Sportspage Feeds Wrapper
-This class is a custom wrapper for the sportspagefeeds API (https://sportspagefeeds.com/documentation).
+This class is a custom wrapper for the [sportspagefeeds API](https://sportspagefeeds.com/documentation).

 It provides:
 - Management of api key -> You can store api key locally (by default) or with a private github repo so you can use the api efficiently across different hardware.
 - Optionally manage api limits (on by default)
-- Methods to utilize each endpoint
+- Methods to utilize each endpoint from sportspagefeeds
 - Optionally validate input (on by default), to ensure you do not waste API calls
 - Methods to get valid inputs for each endpoint, as documentation is sparse
 - Methods to parse data returned by basic (non-paid) endpoints

+Full documentation for this class is in development.

 ### Basic Usage
 ```python